 As we mentioned above, having proper supervision for the little ones is vital.
 This is especially true when it comes to getting on and off the bus.
 There can be a lot of activity (and excited kids) when the time comes to unload at your daycare, so be sure that you’re keeping an eye on the bus and the kids at the designated drop-off spot.

-Educate your staff as to the proper protocol for getting the children on and off the bus.
+Be especially watchful when getting the children on and off the bus.
 The kids should be counted and watched carefully as they’re moved from one place to another.

 5. Have a backup plan.